 Just as with aldehydes and ketones, the reaction of acids and derivatives with oxygen and nitrogen nucleophiles is somewhat more complex: at each step, there is the potential for reversal.
 The formation and decomposition of the tetrahedral intermediate again plays a central role in the outcome of the reaction, and it is reaction is typically performed with an acid catalyst and given that information, you should be able to write the mechanism.
-The first step is protonation; while there are two potentially basic oxygens, protonation tends to occur preferentially on the carbonyl oxygen (not the OH) because the resulting cation can be resonance-stabilized.
+The first step is protonation; while there are two potentially basic oxygens, protonation tends to occur preferentially on the carbonyl oxygen (not the OH) because the resulting cation can be resonancestabilized.
 As with aldehydes and ketones, protonation activates the carbonyl and the next step is attack by the nucleophile-in this case an alcohol.
 In the reaction scheme below, ethanol reacts with acetic acid to give ethyl acetate.

-First, we will consider the reaction of a carboxylic acid with an alcohol leading to the formation of an ester.
+First, we will consider the reaction of a carboxylic acid with an alcohol the formation leading of ester. to an